MazamaScience/MazamaCoreUtils/README.md

 # MazamaCoreUtils

 ```
-A suite of utility functions providing functionality commonly
+A suite of utility functions providing functionality commonly needed for
-needed for production level projects such as logging, error handling,
+production level projects such as logging, error handling, cache management and
-cache management and date-time parsing.
-Functions for date-time parsing and
+date-time parsing.
+Functions for date-time parsing and formatting require that
-formatting require that timezones be specified explicitly, avoiding a common
+timezones be specified explicitly, avoiding a common source of error when
-source of error when working with environmental time series.
+working with environmental time series.
 ```

 ## Background

-The MazamaCoreUtils package was created by MazamaScience to regularize our work building R packages and R-based web services.
+The MazamaCoreUtils package was created by MazamaScience to regularize our work building R packages and R-based web services focused on environmental monitoring data.

 The main goal of this package is to create an internally standardized set of functions that we can use in various systems that are being run operationally.
 Areas of functionality supported by this package include:

  * python style logging
  * simple error messaging
  * cache management
  * date-time parsing
+ * lat/lon validation and uniqueID creation
  * source code linting

 ## Installation